akhilsathuluri/remote/README.md

 1. Provide access to register mapping via dashboard
 2. Provide control of read/write via dashboard
 3. Provide testing and assertion of different cases
+4. Change register map from excel to json or other accessible format or simply a pd dataframe